-The global lottery industry has seen steady growth since 2003, with gross sales increasing at a compounded annual growth rate ("CAGR") of 3.5%, according to H2GC.
-Growth in this market has been stable and relatively uninterrupted by economic events or recessions, illustrating its stable nature.
+The global lottery industry has seen steady growth since 2003, with gross sales increasing at a CAGR of 3.5%, according to H2GC.
+Growth in this market has been stable and relatively uninterrupted by economic events or recessions.
 The industry's steady performance is characteristic of its traditional game offerings, which have proved perpetually popular and have seen few dramatic innovations since the introduction of Instants in 1980.
 Traditionally, Instants and DBGs have only been distributed through retail channels.
 In the United States, which has been our main revenue driver for the past five years, lottery is offered in 45 states and the District of Columbia.